vendrhub/vendr-documentation/content/docs/core/1.2.0/how-to-guides/limit-orderline-quantity.md

 ## Register event handlers

-Finally we need to register the Vendr event handlers in our `StoreComposer`.
+Finally we need to register the Vendr event handlers in a `IComposer`.

 ````csharp
 [ComposeAfter(typeof(VendrWebComposer))]